 Under section 9(5) of the DPP Act, the Director has the power to take over a prosecution for a Commonwealth offence that has been instituted by another person.
 The Director is empowered to either carry on the prosecution or, if appropriate, to discontinue it.

 ‘Ex Officio’ Indictments

-In 2014–15 the Director exercised his ex officio powers on nine occasions.
 In certain circumstances the decision to present an ex officio indictment is delegated to Practice Group Leaders and branch heads.
-The Director’s delegates exercised these powers in relation to a number of prosecutions during the year.
+In 2015–16 the Director or a Practice Group Leader exercised ex officio powers on nine occasions.

 Consent to Conspiracy Proceedings

 The Director’s consent is required before proceedings for Commonwealth conspiracy offences can be commenced.
-In 2014–15 the Director consented to the commencement of conspiracy proceedings against 59 defendants in relation to 20 alleged conspiracies.
-Fifteen of the alleged conspiracies related to drugs offences, four of the alleged conspiracies related to fraud offences, and one alleged conspiracy related to another offence.
+In 2015–16 the Director consented to the commencement of conspiracy proceedings against 45 defendants in relation to 24 alleged conspiracies.